Health and Safety Protocols

-As you may know, the CDC has recently recommended that those living in regions that have “substantial” or “high” coronavirus transmission should wear a mask when indoors, regardless of vaccination status.
+The CDC has recommended that those living in regions that have “substantial” or “high” coronavirus transmission should wear a mask when indoors, regardless of vaccination status.
 Currently, Norfolk County is at “substantial’ risk.
-Therefore, Olin College will implement an indoor masking requirement on campus until the public health situation indicates that masking is no longer needed.
+Therefore, Olin College has implemented an indoor masking requirement on campus until the public health situation indicates that masking is no longer needed.

 All individuals on campus must wear a mask that covers the nose and mouth in all indoor areas where other people may be present.
 If you have questions about particular situations, please review the FAQ.
 If the question is not answered there, please contact OlinAhead@olin.edu.